Daung: 2018–present: Breaking into the big screen and success

 In 2018, he took on his first big-screen leading role in the horror-thriller film The Only Mom, alongside actress Wutt Hmone Shwe Yi and actor Nine Nine, directed by Chatchai Katenut, which premiered in Myanmar cinemas on 8 February 2019 stayed in local theaters for a record seven weeks and was also screened in 13 other nations.

 The same year, he portrayed the male lead in the big-screen film Wind up Dancer, directed by Myo Myint Shwe, and written by Nat Khat Ni.
 It was produced by JATAKA Film Production and premiered in Myanmar cinemas on 9 May 2019.
 And then, he starred in the television series Longing with Love where he played the leading role with Paing Phyo Thu and Angel Lamung, aired by Kamayut Media.
 After this film, he starred in the epic drama film Legend of the Rain alongside Wutt Hmone Shwe Yi, Ye Deight and Shwe Htoo, directed by Win Lwin Htet which screened in Myanmar cinemas on 11 July 2019 and processed huge hit and successes.

 In 2020, he became the ambassador for the Doh Gabar campaign, an environmental awareness campaign, alongside actresses Swe Zin Htaik and Aye Wutyi Thaung.
 In addition, in 2022, he was also cast in the Thailand drama series From Chao Phraya to Irrawaddy directed by Chatchai Katenut and produced by Thai PBS.

 He attended the Nineentertain awards 2023 held in Thailand on May 25, 2023.
 The TV drama, From Chao Phraya to Irrawaddy in which he starred won the Best TV Drama of the Year and Best Creative Team of the Year awards.

 Political activities

 Following the 2021 Myanmar coup d'état, he participated in the anti-coup movement both in person at rallies and through social media.
-Denouncing the military coup, he took part in protests, starting in February.
-He joined the "We Want Justice" three-finger salute movement.
-The movement was launched on social media, and many celebrities have joined the movement.
+He lobbied for the Civil Disobedience Movement in opposition to the regime.
+As a result of his activism, he was targeted with false rumors alleging he had a relationship with the regime leader's daughter which he strongly rejected in an interview.

 On 12 April 2021, warrants for his arrest were issued under Section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
-Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.
+Along with several other celebrities, he was charged with calling for participation in the Civil Disobedience Movement and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.